Packaging waste: prepare for extended producer responsibility

 You need to collect and report packaging data if all the following apply:

-• you were responsible for more than 25 tonnes of packaging in 2022
+- you were responsible for importing or supplying more than 25 tonnes of packaging to the UK market in the previous calendar year

 Use the online service to check if you need to report packaging data.